ryxu-xo/lavaflow/README.md

 A powerful and modern Lavalink v4 client for Node.js with advanced audio filtering, improved performance, and extensive customization options.

+> **Note**: This is a modernized fork of the original erela.js by MenuDocs, updated with full Lavalink v4 support, new audio filters, and enhanced features.
+For the original v2.x version, see [MenuDocs/erela.js](https://github.com/MenuDocs/erela.js).

 ## 🎉 What's New in v3.0

 - ✨ **Full Lavalink v4 Support** - Updated REST API and WebSocket endpoints